rock-core/tools-syskit/README.txt

-= Orocos.rb: Ruby bindings to access Orocos modules
+= Orocos.rb: deploying and supervising Orocos/RTT modules

 Orocos.rb is a Ruby library which allows to access, read out and control Orocos RTT (http://www.orocos.org) components.
 It uses the CORBA transport of Orocos for that,